mtlynch/mediagoblin/docs/source/devel/codebase.rst

     for unit tests

-  * `virtualenv <http://www.virtualenv.org/>`_: for setting up an isolated environment to keep mediagoblin and related packages (potentially not required if MediaGoblin is packaged for your distro)
+  * `virtualenv <http://www.virtualenv.org/>`_: for setting up an isolated environment to keep MediaGoblin and related packages (potentially not required if MediaGoblin is packaged for your distro)

 * Data storage

   * `SQLAlchemy <http://sqlalchemy.org/>`_: SQL ORM and database interaction library for Python.
-Currently we support sqlite and postgress as backends.
+Currently we support SQLite and PostgreSQL as backends.

 * Web application